enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 That means, in responding to online learning, universities need to do more than just moving content found in textbooks to a digital platform.

-Many universities still have great instructors in the classroom can technology allow these teachers to scale what they’re doing?
+Many universities still have great instructors in the classroom and technology could allow these teachers to scale what they’re doing.

 “If established institutions make judicious use of [learning technology](https://www.technologyreview.com/s/533406/what-are-moocs-good-for/) where it demonstrably helps students, they gain credibility to insist that most of what else they offer on campus is a qualitatively different experience—one that technology can’t replace” - [MIT Technology Review](https://www.technologyreview.com/s/533406/what-are-moocs-good-for/).